geoadmin/mf-geoadmin3/README.md

      - clean     Remove generated files
      - cleanall  Remove all the build artefacts

+    Variables:

+    - BASE_HREF href value for <base> in index.html (current value: /elemoine/)
+    - BASE_PATH value for directory path of mf-geoadmin3 project

+    Variables can be set as make macros or envvars.
+For example:

+    $ make BASE_HREF=/elemoine/ index
+    $ BASE_HREF=/elemoine/ make

+You can avoid setting variables/macros on the `make` command line by creating an `rc` file that you source once.
+Ex:

+    $ cat rc
+    export BASE_HREF=/elemoine/
+    $ source rc
+    $ make

 On mf1t, create an Apache configuration file for your environment.
 Ex:

     $ cat /var/www/vhosts/mf-geoadmin3/conf/00-elemoine.conf